readium/readium-js/README.md

     EPUBcfi.Config.cfiMarkerElements.textPointMarker = '<span class="cfi_marker"></span>';
     ~~~

 4. Override the retrieveResource() method _(optional)_.
 The intention here is that a reading system can provide its own implementation for retrieving a resource.
-The default implementation to make a synchnronous (for now) AJAX request.
-As an example, if a resource is already availble in the DOM, the reading system may very well prefer to return the existing document, rather than retrieving one from a persistence store.
-The contract for this function is that it is supplied a URL for the requested resource and returns a document object for that resource.
-This method would be overridden like this:
+The default implementation is to make a synchnronous (for now) AJAX request.
+As an example, if a resource is already availble in the DOM, the reading system may prefer to return the existing document rather than retrieving it from a persistence store.
+The contract for this function is that it is supplied a URL for a resource and returns a document object for that resource.
+This method would be overridden as such:

     ~~~
     EPUBcfi.Config.retrieveResource = function (resourceURL) {